nfredmond/DOT-Dashboard/README.md

 ### Mapbox GL JS Integration

-We've migrated from Leaflet to Mapbox GL JS for all mapping functionality, bringing significant improvements:
+We've migrated from Mapbox GL JS to Mapbox GL JS for all mapping functionality, bringing significant improvements:

 - **WebGL-powered maps** with vector tiles for superior performance
 - **3D visualization** capabilities for terrain, buildings, and extrusions